cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 In this project we need to build a model to classify traffic signs from the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 As a start for the project we are given the dataset already split into training, validation and test datasets.

-First I explored the different datasets using python and numpy methods such as "len()" or "np.ndarray.shape".
+First, I explored the different datasets using python and numpy methods such as "len()" or "np.ndarray.shape".
 The code for this step is contained in thesecond code cell of the IPython notebook.
 A summary od the datasets is:

 Number of training examples = 34799

 Number of validation examples = 4410

 Number of testing examples = 12630

 Image data shape = (32, 32, 3)

 Number of classes = 43

-Here we see, that the validation set represents roughly 13% of the training set, and the test set is 36%.
+Here we see that the validation set represents roughly 13% of the training set, and the test set is 36%.
 Based on the course recommendations I would have made the validation set slighly bigger, but I consider that the current split is good enough.

 ### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.

 The code for this step is contained in the third and fourth code cells of the IPython notebook.

-First be can see an example of each traffic sign class.
+First, we can see an example of each traffic sign class.
 We can observe that there is a big difference in the exposure and the detail of the images, being some of them quite blurry and dark.

 ![alt text][image1]

-Second we see a bar chart showing how the data is not equally distributed between the different classes, this could be a problem for our model, as it could bias to the most numerous classes.
+Second, a bar chart showing shows us how the data is not equally distributed between the different classes, this could be a problem for our model, as it could bias to the most numerous classes.

 ![alt text][image2]